jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/05-upgrading-modules-using-gogo-shell.markdown

-Each module has one `Release_` table record, and the value for its `schemaVersion` field must be `1.0.0` or greater (`1.0.0` is the initial version for @product-ver@ modules, except for those that were previously traditional plugins intended for Liferay Portal version 6.2 or earlier).
+Each module has one `Release_` table record, and the value for its `schemaVersion` field must be `1.0.0` or greater (`1.0.0` is the initial version for DXP modules, except for those that were previously traditional plugins intended for Liferay Portal version 6.2 or earlier).

 ## Executing verify processes